 Soy Nina was founded to empower at-risk girls so that they can not only prevent an unwanted pregnancy, but also break the cycle of poverty.
 Currently, we impact girls directly through our signature program “Club Niña.”

-In Costa Rica, every day, 34 mothers whose ages range from 12 to 17, give birth.
-Approximately 15% of all pregnancies are teen pregnancies and the majority take place within “innapropiate relationships”, relationships where the man is a lot older than the girl.
+In Costa Rica every day, 34 mothers ages range from 12 to 17, give birth.
+Approximately 15% of all pregnancies are teen pregnancies and the majority take place within “inappropriate relationships”, relationships where the man is a lot older than the girl.
 This is against the law in Costa Rica.
 Latin America, in general, has the second highest teen pregnancy rate in the world and it is the only region where pregnancies in girls under age 15 are increasing.

 Soy Niña was founded to tackle these statistics, to empower at-risk girls so that they can not only prevent an unwanted pregnancy, but also break the cycle of poverty.

-Club Niña is a weekly, two-hour program, currently for girls in the first through third grades (ages 6-9).
+Club Niña is a weekly, two-hour program, currently for girls in the first through sixth grades (ages 6-12).
 We provide a safe space and guide the girls through the process of positive self-image and self-esteem as well as a better understanding of healthy relationships.

 Our club is based on life-skills such as respect, critical thinking, empathy, and conflict resolution, among others.
 As an added experience, Club Niña has a special STEM (Science, Engineering, Technology and Math) and Fitness/Nutrition session.

 We work so girls can develop and strengthen their socio-emotional skills in order to take care of themselves, stay in school and make informed decisions regarding their own lives.
 We firmly believe in early intervention and prevention, as well as in the fight against gender inequality.
 Our goal is that the girls of Club Niña become empowered and confident, that they achieve their goals and reach their full potential.